shhnjk/as-sec/README.md

 # as-sec

 This repo is a PoC for verifying a thought I had, that WASM might be an interesting tool for Web Security.
+I.e. it might bring capability-based Web, instead of having access to all APIs by default (especially to third-party libraries).

 ## intro